jahudka/pluggable-codegen/README.md

 ### GraphQL Codegen

-This preset wraps the `graphql-code-generator` codegen so that you don't have to run `gql-gen --watch` separately.
+This preset wraps the `graphql-code-generator` package so that you don't have to run `gql-gen --watch` separately.
 It doesn't accept any options;
-simply configure `gql-gen` using the `graphql.config.yml` file as you would if you used `gql-gen` standalone and add the `gqlgen()` job exported from `pluggable-codegen/presets/graphql-code-generator`.
+simply configure `gql-gen` using a `graphql.config.yml` file as you would if you used `gql-gen` standalone and add the `gqlgen()` job exported from `pluggable-codegen/presets/graphql-code-generator`.